 The accurate peak locations are calculated as the centroid of the area around the local maximum in the Hough space.

-The number of order lines to detect is specified by the parameter norders.
-If this parameter is set to zero, the function will detect lines until the intensity of the next candidate drops to below a fraction pthres of the dimmest line.
+The function detects orders until the intensity of the next candidate drops to below a fraction pthres of the dimmest line.